Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Zoom in with the keyboard shortcut `⌘ Cmd + +` (Mac) or `Ctrl + =` (Linux/Windows) or via the main menu `View → Time Zoom In`.
 - Zoom out with the keyboard shortcut `⌘ Cmd + -` (Mac) or `Ctrl + -` (Linux/Windows) or via the main menu `View → Time Zoom Out`.

+Tip: When zooming in time, the anchor may correspond to the position of the mouse or the position of the start playhead.
+You can change the mode via the menu `View → Anchor Time Zoom on Playhead`.

-#### 8.2.2 Vertical axis
+#### 8.2.2 Vertical

-The interface of each point or matrix track contains a vertical ruler for each channel and one vertical bar for all the channels ([Overview](#2-overview) **Z3** and **Z4**) to control the value or frequency zooms (the maker tracks don't have vertical zoom).
+The interface of each point or matrix track contains a vertical ruler for each channel and one vertical bar for all the channels ([Overview](#2-overview) **Z3** and **Z4**) to control the value (or frequency) zooms (the maker tracks don't have vertical zoom).
 The corresponding rulers and bars also appear also on group if the group zoom reference is a point or a matrix track.
 You can also use the mouse and trackpad interaction or keyboard shortcuts to navigate and zoom.

 -- Click and drag on the vertical ruler ([Overview](#2-overview) **Z1**) to zoom in and out and to shift the value or frequency range backwards and forwards.
 - Click with `⇧ Shift` and drag up and down on the vertical ruler ([Overview](#2-overview) **Z3**) to shift the value or frequency range backwards and forwards.